A budget can help you save for retirement

 Budgeting Is Necessary for Success

-Whether you go all out with your budget in a spreadsheet or software program, or you do your calculations on the back of a bar napkin, having some sort of system in place is essentially to long-term financial success.
+Whether you go all out with your budget in a spreadsheet or software program, or you do your calculations on the back of a napkin, having some sort of system in place is essential to your long-term financial success.

-Can you be successful by driving blind into your financial future?
+Can you be successful by driving without a plan into your financial future?
 It’s possible.
 But having a budget helps you see the mile markers and speed bumps of your financial life.
 You’ll know when you can afford to speed up your spending, and when you need to slow down or come to a stop.

 Put Retirement in Your Budget Today

 To build up a substantial nest egg that will last throughout retirement, you need to start saving now.
 A Roth IRA is a great place to start.

 One advantage of a Roth is that you pay taxes now when you invest money and your contributions and earnings grow tax-free.